versionpress/versionpress/scripts/README.md

 ## Debugging scripts

-To debug a script, add `--inspect-brk`:
+Use a `npm run debug-script -- ...` or manually add `--inspect-brk`:

 ```
 node -r ts-node/register --inspect-brk build.ts
 ```

-Then in VSCode, create a "Node attach" configuration and run it.
+In VSCode, use the "Node attach" configuration.